lesaux/puppet-graphite/README.md

 ###Usage

-To setup a node, you would need to include the graphite class, as well as the graphite::carbons class.
+To setup a node, you would need to include the graphite class and describe several important configuration parameters.
+One of the is the gr_carbon_daemons which describes your carbon(s) configurations.
 You need to declare your setup in the form of a hash.
+A default carbon-cache instance is provided below and as a default in the init.pp file.
  You will need to set the enable_carbon_relay and the enable_carbon_aggregator to true if you want to use them.

 ###Examples